The earnest prayer of a righteous person has great power and produces wonderful results (James 5:16 NLT).

 What is your most pressing prayer for your marriage or the man in your life?

-Leave a comment with your prayer request and then pray for the woman’s name under yours.
+Leave a comment with your prayer request and then pray for the woman’s name above yours.
 You don’t need to share a lot of details.
 God’s got them all!